-Abraham Kaplan is an Israeli-born American composer.
+Abraham Kaplan was an Israeli-born American composer.
 He was born in Tel Aviv in 1931.
 His grandfather had been a highly respected cantor in Europe, and his father, Shlomo Kaplan, was among Israel’s most noted conductors of synagogue and community choirs.
 Starting from the age of six or seven, young Abe sang soprano, and later bass-baritone, in his father’s ensembles.
 During his compulsory military service he directed choirs in nearby kibbutzim, composing arrangements of popular songs in his head and teaching them to the choir by rote.
 He eventually undertook study at the Israeli Conservatory of Music in Jerusalem, where he soon became director of both the conservatory chorus and the professional Kol Israel Radio Chorus.
 He prepared both the Radio Chorus and the chorus of the Jerusalem Academy (where he also taught) for the premiere of Darius Milhaud’s opera David in 1954.

 That summer he participated in the Aspen Music Festival and School, where he studied composition with Milhaud and conducting with William Steinberg.
 After Aspen he proceeded to advanced studies at the Juilliard School in New York.
 Upon completing his studies in 1957, he returned to Israel.
 The President of Juilliard, William Schuman, convinced a reluctant Kaplan to leave his homeland again and to become Director of Choral Music at Juilliard in 1961.